the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-The next step is to pass the method and `sortKey` to your Table component.
+The next step is to pass the method and `sortKey` to the Table component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~